BOSTON -- Boston's regal Museum of Fine Arts, home to some of humanity's greatest artworks, is scrambling to make amends.

 "Women Take the Floor," which opened last month, will run through May 2021.
 The takeover of the Art of the Americas wing by works by Frida Kahlo, Georgia O'Keeffe and 100 other important women artists "seeks to acknowledge and remedy the systemic gender discrimination found in museums, galleries, the academy and the marketplace, including the MFA's inconsistent history in supporting women artists," the museum says.

-The group Lawyers for Civil Rights insists the museum could do more, including providing mental health services to students who were traumatized by "these discriminatory and hostile incidents."
+The group Lawyers for Civil Rights insists the museum could do more, including providing mental health services to students who were traumatized.

 But Boston city councilor Kim Janey said the museum deserves credit "for continuing the conversation around changes to its own policies and procedures."
 And McCreary said the focus is on institutional change.